 - mental health crises,

 - bullying,

 - school and community violence,

 - drug activity,

-- abuse, and - harassment.
+- abuse, and

+- harassment

-Remember, safety and security of our schools and facilities is everyone's concern, and these concerns need to be reported in a timely manner to a responsible adult or through the Safe Schools Maryland Hotline.
+Remember, safety and security of our schools and facilities are everyone's concern.
+Maryland law states that a person may not store or leave a loaded firearm in a location where the person knew or should have known that an unsupervised minor has access to the firearm.
+Any concerns that threaten the safety and security of our schools need to be reported in a timely manner to a responsible adult or through the Safe Schools Maryland Hotline.